XavierBerger/RPi-Monitor/docs/source/01_features.rst

 Presenting collected metrics
 ----------------------------
   **RPi-Monitor** embed a web server designed to present collected metrics.
   Instantaneous data are presented in the status page.
-Metrics stored into the RRD are presented as statistics pages.
-The web interface allow user to reoganise statistics by drag'n drop.
+Metrics stored in RRD are presented in statistics pages.

+  The web interface allow user to reorganise status information by drag'n drop.

   Statistics page allow to zoom over graph to see details of the mertics.

-  Embedded web server can be disable and page can be served by an external web server.
+  Embedded web server can be disable and pages can be served by an external web server.

 Configurable
 ------------